 The Northern Cardinal feeds on the seeds and fruits of Wild Grapes, Sedge, Dogwood, Sumac, and other plant species.
-It also visits feeders, and during spring and summer, eats flower buds, grasshoppers, and many other insects.
+It also visits feeders (they like black-oil sunflower seeds) and during spring and summer, eats flower buds, grasshoppers, and many other insects.

 This handsome bird forages by using its bill to pick food from the ground, and by picking insects from foliage in bushes and trees.
 The sweet, whistled song of this species is often heard in gardens, parks, edge habitats, and neighborhoods throughout Michigan except for parts of the Upper Peninsula.